 Konrad was the long desired first son of the emperor Henry III and Agnes von Poitou, he was baptized a few months after his birth and from then on called Heinrich (Henry).
 His father experienced several problems with the empire’s leaders due to their fear to lose power and authority.
 The young successor to the throne became King in 1054 and was engaged to Bertha von Turin in the following year.
 When Henry III passed away in 1056, his son was to follow his footsteps, but due to him being a child of only six years, Agnes von Poitou took over all governing tasks with the help of Pope Viktor II.
 Her regency was fulfilled with distrust and various rumors concerning her relationship with the Bishop of Augsburg.
 In 1062, the young King was kidnapped followed by the change of power to Anno II of Cologne.
-Only four years later, Henry IV. was finally declared of age.
+Only four years later, Henry IV was finally declared of age.
 He married Bertha of Turin and in concerns of governmental issues, he attempted to make the national boundaries stronger while reducing the opposition.
 He struggled against the Lutici and Otto of Nordheim, the duke of Bavaria.
-Rumors spread that the duke plotted against Henry IV. wherefore he was deposed from Bavaria.
+Rumors spread that the duke plotted against Henry IV, wherefore he was deposed from Bavaria.

 Henry decided to move to Italy and crossed the Alps barefooted and only dressed with a hairshirt.
-After reaching Pavia, Gregory hid in the castle of Canossa with Henry’s troops not far away.
+After reaching Pavia, Gregory hid in the castle of Matilda of Tuscany in Canossa with Henry’s troops not far away.
 Henry was about to perform the penance to Gregory, assuring his continued rule, but when he reached Canossa they were refused entry.
 It was delivered that Henry stood outside the gates for three full days, fasting and freezing.
 On the third day, the gates of Canossa finally opened and Henry knelt before Pope Gregory, who invited him back into the church right after.
 The end of Henry’s excommunication was declared and he was able to return to the empire.

 The saying ‘Going to Canossa’ from then on refers to the act of penance used numerous times in history.
 However, for Henry not everything turned out so well afterwards.
 Even though he was restored in Church, he did not receive the right to the throne and he was forced into civil war with Duke Rudolph of Swabia resulting in a further excommunication against Henry.
 Henry won the civil war and forced Gregory to flee.
-Henry IV. passed away on August 7, 1106 and was succeeded by his son Henry V.
+Henry IV passed away on August 7, 1106 and was succeeded by his son Henry V.

 References and Further Reading:

-- [In German] Der Gang nach Canossa und die Erschütterung der Welt von Christiane Ruhmann – Heimatpflege in Westfalen, 19.
-Jahrgang – 2/2006 [PDF]
+- Der Gang nach Canossa und die Erschütterung der Welt von Christiane Ruhmann – Heimatpflege in Westfalen, 19.
+Jahrgang – 2/2006 [In German] [PDF]

-- [In German] Ralf-Peter Märtin: Zeitläufte.
-Der König kniet…
+- Ralf-Peter Märtin: Zeitläufte.
+Der König kniet… [In German]